SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/show-sales-targets.md

 language: en
 ---

-# Using sales targets in tiles
+# Using targets in tiles

-If you have defined [sales targets][4] for your company, teams/groups and/or sales people, you can add these targets to your dashboard tiles.
+If you have defined [targets][4] for your company, teams/groups and/or sales people, you can add these targets to your dashboard tiles.
 You will then get a visual presentation of your actual sales and your targets.

-To add a tile with sales targets to a dashboard:
+To add a tile with targets to a dashboard:

 1. Open the **Dashboard** screen.